High speed and maneuverability are essential for quick and efficient application of expensive fertilizers, herbicides, and pesticides.

-The 4W6 uses a 4-speed, full-time 4-wheel drive hydrostatic transmission designed for high traction.
+According to Charles Roper, of GK Machine, the 4W6 uses a 4-speed, full-time 4-wheel drive hydrostatic transmission designed for high traction.
 The engine drives a pair of 100-cc Sauer-Danfoss Series 90 pumps directly for propulsion.
 Each axial-piston pump drives a hydraulic motor in a closed hydrostatic circuit.
 The pumps’ over-center capability provides reverse rotation of wheels.
 A double-gear pump supplies the sprayer or spreader from its 29-cc/rev section, and steering and suspension circuits from its 22-cc/rev section.

 The hydraulic motors and planetary gear reduction form a single compact unit.
 The two-speed option for the motors provides higher ground speed and torque on demand.
 Each motor’s maximum displacement is 45 cc; the minimum (per GK’s specification) is 28 cc.
 A hydraulic piston changes the motor’s swashplate angle between maximum and minimum displacement.

 The planetary gear drive ratio is 34:1.
 This ratio combines with the motor displacement adjustment to provide a maximum torque at the wheel of 58,000 lb-in.
 Conversely, at the minimum displacement, the ground speed for the 4W6 can be up to 20 mph for over-the-road travel.